Obama administration to announce efforts to boost self-driving cars

-DETROIT (Reuters) - The Obama administration will announce efforts to boost self-driving cars on Thursday, and President Barack Obama may discuss advanced transportation efforts in his final State of the Union Address on Tuesday, according to government officials.
+DETROIT (Reuters) - The Obama administration will announce efforts to boost self-driving cars on Thursday, according to government officials.

-Mark Rosekind, head of the National Highway Traffic Safety Administration, told reporters that Transportation Secretary Anthony Foxx will be in Detroit to talk about efforts by the Obama administration to speed the introduction of self-driving vehicles.
+Mark Rosekind, head of the National Highway Traffic Safety Administration, told reporters that Transportation Secretary Anthony Foxx will be in Detroit to talk about administration efforts to speed the introduction of self-driving vehicles.

-“Thursday is huge because this is the White House telling you that the secretary is going to be here to amplify stuff that is coming out of the State of the Union, and it’s focused on self-driving cars,” Rosekind told reporters in Detroit.

-There is not yet a clear legal framework governing their presence on U.S. roads.
+There is not yet a clear legal framework governing the presence of driverless cars on U.S. roads.

 Automakers and technology companies such as Alphabet Inc’s Google have called on regulators to clarify guidelines for introduction of autonomous driving technology, in part out of concern that a mishap involving a self-driving car could result in costly litigation.